DipeshSingh1772/Attendence-App/README.md

 fragment four-> delete student data sepretaly fragment five-> calender fragment for managing activities

-To contribute in this app download or fork repo.
+To contribute in this app download or fork repo

-it have one conflict